semantic-flow/sflo/documentation/concept.weave-process.md

 Weave is structured as:

-## **Phase 1 — Snapshot Cut (Atomic Input Capture)**
+## **Phase 1 — Version Cut (Atomic Input Capture)**

-Goal: capture a consistent, static copy of all FlowShots being woven.
+Goal: capture a consistent, static copy of all FlowSlices being woven.

 Steps:

-1. Acquire weave locks for all nodes/flows in scope
+1. Acquire weave locks for all knops/flows in scope

    * Subtree locking permitted
    * Cross-mesh locking permitted
    * Locks prevent *other weaves* and *sflo-host writes*

-2. For each `_working/` FlowShot:
+2. For each `_working/` FlowSlice:

    * Stat + hash before read
    * Copy contents into a staging directory
    * Stat + hash again
    * If changed during read → **Phase 1 abort (dirty during weave)**

-3. If all FlowShots are stable:
+3. If all FlowSlices are stable:

    * Create the new `weaveLabel`
    * Increment `sequenceNumber`
-   * Create new Snapshot folders (if versioning enabled)
+   * Create new Version folders (if versioning enabled)
-   * Create new DefaultShot folders (always)
+   * Create new DefaultSlice folders (always)

 At the end of Phase 1: